 History of Galway: Etymology of Galway

-Galway, or Gaillimh as it is known in Gaelic Irish was named after the river Gaillimh, and literally means ‘Stoney’ in English.
-Galway was previously known as Dún Bhun na Gaillimhe, which means ‘stronghold at the mouth of the Gaillimh’
+Galway, or Gaillimh as it is known in Gaelic Irish, was named after the river Gaillimh and means ‘Stoney’ in English.
+Galway was previously known as Dún Bhun na Gaillimhe, which means ‘stronghold at the mouth of the Gaillimh.’

 Galway is part of Connacht, the Western province of Ireland.
-Originally it was called Cóiced Ol nEchmacht.
-Cóciced means the ‘fifth province’, ‘portion’ or simply ‘fifth’.
-Oln nEchmacht is believed to have been a reference to a tribe who occupied the area at the time.
+Originally, it was called Cóiced Ol nEchmacht.
+Cóciced means the ‘fifth province’, ‘portion’, or simply ‘fifth’.
+Oln nEchmacht is believed to have referred to a tribe that occupied the area at the time.

-During the medieval period it was renamed Connacht after the Connachta, a dynasty who named themselves after their alleged ancestor Conn Cétchathach, a legendary High King of Ireland.
+During the medieval period, it was renamed Connacht after the Connachta, a dynasty that named themselves after their alleged ancestor, Conn Cétchathach, a legendary High King of Ireland.

 If you want to find out more about the 32 counties of Ireland, why not check out our blog about the meaning The Names of Ireland’s 32 Counties Explained